hsf-training/hsf-training-docker/_episodes/02-pulling-images.md

 ~~~
 {: .source}

-If you have many images and want to get information on a particular one you can apply a
+If you have many images and want to get information on a particular one, you can apply a
 filter, such as the repository name

 ~~~bash